 a.
 The Mission Directorate Associate Administrators, the Officials-in- Charge of Headquarters Offices, the Directors of NASA Centers, and the Manager of the NASA Management Office-Jet Propulsion Laboratory (NMO- JPL), within their areas of jurisdiction, are responsible for the negotiation, execution, amendment, and termination of Reimbursable (except International Agreements), Nonreimbursable (except International Agreements), and Funded Agreements, for the selection of Agreement Managers (except International Agreements), for ensuring that the Space Act Agreement Maker (SAAM) is used to initiate and review Agreements to the maximum extent practicable, and for ensuring that SAAM is used to store all Agreements (except International Agreements).

 b.
-The NASA CFO and the Center CFOs are responsible for developing policies and procedures consistent with the Agency's fiscal systems and Federal regulations to ensure fiscal integrity in the Agency's utilization of Agreements.
-The Director, Headquarters Operations, (for Headquarters Agreements) or Center CFOs (for Center Agreements) will review all cost estimates prepared for any Reimbursable Agreement.
-The NASA CFO (for Headquarters Agreements) or Center CFOs (for Center Agreements) will review all cost estimates prepared for any Funded Agreement.
+The NASA Chief Financial Officer (CFO) and the Center Chief Financial Officers (CFOs) are responsible for developing policies and procedures consistent with the Agency's fiscal systems and Federal regulations to ensure fiscal integrity in the Agency's utilization of Agreements.
+The Director, Headquarters Operations, (for Headquarters Agreements) or Center CFOs (for Center Agreements) will review all Estimated Price Reports prepared for any Reimbursable Agreement.
+The NASA CFO (for Headquarters Agreements) or Center CFOs (for Center Agreements) will review all Estimated Price Reports prepared for any Funded Agreement.

 c.
 The Associate Administrator for the Office of International and Interagency Relationship (OIIR) is responsible for the negotiation, execution (which may include signature and a separate entry-into-force process), amendment, and termination of International Agreements; for the review of all Agreements with other U.S. Federal Agencies; for the NASA-wide preliminary review of proposed classified interagency agreements; for centralized tracking and coordination of classified interagency agreements; for the selection of Agreement Managers for International Agreements; and for storing all Agreements within his/her jurisdiction.

 d.
-The Director of the Office of Program and Institutional Integration (OPII) is responsible for coordinating the preliminary review of proposed Space Act Agreement activities across NASA through the preliminary abstract review process and for facilitating resolution of any issues or concerns arising from the process.
+The Director of the Partnership Office in the Mission Support Directorate is responsible for coordinating the preliminary review of proposed unclassified Space Act Agreement activities across NASA through the preliminary abstract review process and for facilitating resolution of any issues or concerns arising from the process.